How Long Does an Eviction Stay on Your Record? How To Check & Remove It

 During the tenant screening process, most landlords will perform background checks that will involve searches of both of these databases.
 Even if there was no civil case filed as a result of the eviction, in many cases the individual credit report will still have information about the eviction.
 In most cases, the credit report that contains a delinquent account as a result of eviction will appear on the credit report for 7 years.

-During this time, any landlord that performs a credit check on the individual will be able to see this information.
+During this time, any landlord who performs a credit check on the individual will be able to see this information.
 If the delinquent account is especially old and the credit report is otherwise fine, this may be overlooked.
 However, having any kind of delinquent account or history of evictions is always going to be a major red flag when it comes to passing a tenant background check.

 When it comes to eviction records as a result of a landlord filing in civil court, these records will be around for even longer than eviction records on credit reports.
 In most states, civil court records will show up on a background check for around 10 years.
 Although most states do not automatically seal these records after 10 years have passed, most background check agencies will only go back 10 years while performing their investigation.